Celebrate Earth Day

-April 22nd is the date most people observe, and this year (2010) will be the 40th Earth Day, no matter which founder’s date you follow.
-Because even though the purpose and importance of Earth Day is the same with both, there are two men who claim to be its founder and two different dates they recommend we celebrate.
+April 22nd is the date most people observe.
+Because even though the purpose and importance of Earth Day is the same with both, there are two people who claim to be its founder and two different dates they recommend we celebrate.

 Sen. Gaylord Nelson, a former Governor of Wisconsin, claiming the interest and support of President Kennedy, is called the “Founder of Earth Day”, and another man named Denis Hayes was the original coordinator of the what they call the first celebration in 1970.
 Their date is April 22.

 After decades of promoting Earth Day, Sen. Nelson was presented the Presidential Medal of Freedom by President Bill Clinton in 1995.
 He died ten years later in July, 2005 at age 89.